agilebala/sf-rag-project/README.md

 5.  pip:** Python package installer.
 6. Salesforce Earnings Call Transcripts:** Downloaded and saved as individual `.txt` files in a local folder.

+**Create a New Conda Environment with a Specific Python Version:**

+Create a new conda environment and specify which version of Python you want to use (for example, Python 3.10). conda create -n rag-env python=3.10
+This command will create a new environment named rag-env with Python 3.10.

+**Activate the New Environment:**

+conda activate rag-env

+**Install the Required Packages:**

+conda install -c conda-forge streamlit conda install -c conda-forge openai conda install -c conda-forge azure-cosmos conda install python-dotenv
+These commands will install the following:

+Streamlit for the app interface

+OpenAI for interacting with the OpenAI API

+Azure Cosmos SDK to interact with Azure Cosmos DB

+python-dotenv for loading environment variables from a .env file

 **File Descriptions: **

 data/: Contains the Salesforce transcript .txt files.